 - Greg Focker plans one of these at the start of Meet the Parents, having Pam's students hold up a sign asking her to marry him, before learning that she wants him to ask her father for her hand in marriage, thereby kickstarting the plot.

 - Sherman from the The Nutty Professor 2 does this.
 At first trying to use a mariachi band to help him out but Buddy (who's part of his system after the events of the last movie and occasionally causes "hiccups" in him that force Sherman to talk crass) ruins it.
 The second attempt involves Sherman using a special spray and fireflies to spell out his proposal.
 This time he met with success.

 - The proposal(s) at Yankee Stadium in Anger Management.
 This is Truth in Television, since many people propose at sporting events.

-- Pierre Curie to Marie in Madam Curie.
+- Pierre Curie to Marie in Madame Curie.
+He couches the whole thing in terms of a math theorem or physics formula; they each work better together than apart.
 Not sure how true to life the proposal was, but amusing to watch.

-- In Anansi Boys, Fat Charlie makes one of these as cover to get away from his homicidal former boss.
-He presents a lime instead of a ring.
+- In Anansi Boys, Fat Charlie makes one of these as cover when his homicidal former boss tries to get him somewhere more private.
+He presents his date with a lime instead of a ring, and because of a series of unlikely events leading up to this, nobody even questions it.
 (His proposal is also, as we see in the epilogue, quite sincere.)